Howdy. I’m Aaron Durant.

-I’m infatuated with racing, Apple and the color red.
-I consider myself a minimalist, I play the drums and I’ve basically never eaten a vegetable.
-For better or worse, I’m intensely inquisitive in pursuit of perfection and, as you can surely already tell, I don’t take everything too seriously.
+I’m infatuated with motor sports, history and the color red.
+I practice minimalism, play the drums and listen to too many podcasts.
+For better or worse, I’m intensely inquisitive in pursuit of perfection yet I don’t take everything too seriously.

-I’ve set up blogs for myself since eighth grade — maybe earlier — but I never truly used them.
-Perhaps it had to do with the concept of having an interesting life before grabbing a camera and vlogging about it, for example.
+I’ve set up blogs for myself since eighth grade — maybe earlier — but never truly used them.
+Basically, it had to do with the concept of having an interesting life before grabbing a camera and vlogging about it, for example.

-Jason Kottke’s description of his popular blog kottke.org is how I’d describe this website of mine too:
+Jason Kottke’s description of kottke.org is how I’d describe my blog too:

 Basically, it’s the world’s complete knowledge, relentlessly filtered through my particular worldview, with all the advantages and disadvantages that entails.

-If you use RSS to read your favorite publications, here are a few feeds you can add to have my writing delivered to you:
+If you use RSS to read your favorite blogs and publications, here are a few feeds you can add to have my writing delivered to you:

-If you wish to say hello, send words of encouragement, ask me a question or send me a box of cash, my inbox at firstname.lastname@example.org awaits.
+If you want to say hi, ask a question, offer feedback or gift me an Acura NSX, my inbox at firstname.lastname@example.org awaits.
 Thank you!